 Planting is Simple

-Loosen the soil the soil to a depth of 12 to 15 inches.
-For best results, mix in a 3 inch layer of compost to the top soil.
+Loosen the soil to a depth of 12 to 15 inches.
+For best results, mix in a 3-inch layer of compost to the topsoil.
 Tulips should be planted at a depth that is 3 times their blub height (not height once grown.)
 Place the bulb pointy end facing up and cover by pressing the soil firmly.
 Allow room for root growth by planting 4 to 6 inches apart.
 The same day you do your first planting, water thoroughly.

 Throughout the fall, water during any rain shortages.
 Drainage is extra important!
 Ice is more likely to kill bulbs during the winter than freezing temperatures.

 Tulips need cold weather to root.
 You may need to chill the bulbs before planting if you don't get a proper frost during the winter.
 To do this keep the bulbs in the refrigerator in a plastic bag for 8-12 weeks before planting.

 After blooming in the spring, cut back flower stalks but allow the rest to die organically.
 Some varieties of tulips might need to be separating in the fall after multiplying.
 With proper care, tulips can offer you a delightful color to your spring garden for years to come.